 The File Transfer Protocol (FTP) is one of the original internet protocols used for the transfer of large files.
 The modern internet has a number of tools to transfer files such as email attachments and various transfer websites, but those methods have their limitations.
 FTP, with added security such as that offered in SFTP and FTPS, is still one of the best tools for transferring files.
 But, to use it, you’ll have to set up an SFTP server.
-Here’s our top list of the 10 best SFTP servers out there.

 A primer: FTP vs FTPS vs SFTP

 These terms all vary by one letter, but that letter is important.

 FTP File Transfer Protocol: The original protocol and its major limitation is that it sends logins and data unencrypted.
 Login information, as well as the file itself, are sent “in the clear” in plain text that an observer can see.